albedan/ai-ml-gpu-bench/README.md

 Everything is orchestrated by a single YAML file (`ai_bench_suite.yaml`) and a runner script (`run_suite.py`), so you can launch an entire set of tests with one command.

+Results are visible:

-Results are visible at the end of the benchmark in a **notebook** that is automatically produced, with comparison against a handful of *reference systems*.
+- **immediately at the end of the benchmark**, in a *notebook* that is automatically produced, with comparison against a handful of *reference systems*;

-To better navigate a growing number of results, you can head to this **Streamlit dashboard** that is regularly updated: <https://ai-ml-gpu-bench.streamlit.app>
+- **on a regularly updated Streamlit dashboard**, to better interact with a growing number of results: <https://ai-ml-gpu-bench.streamlit.app>

 ---